Huotes/CommitMaker/README.md

 Chuck Norris doesn't need a debugger, he just stares down the bug until the code confesses.

 Erro ao obter frase de meme da API.

+Chuck Norris once pulled out a single hair from his beard and skewered three men through the heart with it.